baowusu/baowusu.github.io/index.markdown

 I am a PhD student in the [Geophysics Section](https://www.dias.ie/cosmicphysics/geophysics/) at [DIAS](https://www.dias.ie/) and advised by [Dr Emma L. Chambers](https://www.dias.ie/cosmicphysics/geophysics/geo-staff/geo-dr-emma-chambers/).

 My primary research interests are in seismic imaging and temperature modeling.
-I am interested in methods that integrate seismic observables with geochemistry and petrophysical information to understand geothermal systems.
+I am interested in methods that integrate seismic observables with geochemical and petrophysical information to understand geothermal systems.

 Click [here](/assets/Angela_Gao_CV_F23.pdf) for a PDF of my CV.